5GSEC/OAI-5G-Docker/SE-RAN-OAI-Deployment-Guide.md

 TBD / In progress:
 - Open source
-- Decouple telemetry reporting from analytics (e.g., divided into the MobiFlow Auditor (https://github.com/5GSEC/MobiFlow-Auditor), the MobiExpert xApp, and the 5G-DeepWatch xApp (https://github.com/5GSEC/5G-DeepWatch))
+- Decouple telemetry reporting from analytics

 ## II.
 Deploy an LTE network w/ RF simulation and 5G-Spector